gwtw/js-sorting/README.md

 [![Code climate](http://img.shields.io/codeclimate/github/Tyriar/js-sorting.svg?style=flat)](https://codeclimate.com/github/Tyriar/js-sorting)
 [![Code coverage](http://img.shields.io/codeclimate/coverage/github/Tyriar/js-sorting.svg?style=flat)](https://codeclimate.com/github/Tyriar/js-sorting)

 A collection of sorting algorithms written in JavaScript.
-Each algorithm is enclosed in its own file, wrapped in a [Universal Module Definition (UMD)][1] API to make it easier to use across multiple platforms.

 Detailed information on the complexity of each algorithm is located [here][6].
 To learn more about how some of the algorithms are implemented, have a look at the [technical articles on my blog][2].